dustin-nguyen-qil/VCCReID-Baseline/README.md

 # Video-based (Cloth-changing) Person Re-Identification baseline.

-This repository contains implementation of training and testing baseline for Video-based (Cloth-changing) Person Re-ID (VCCRe-ID).
-This is a part of the official implementation for the paper: ...
+This repository contains implementation of training and testing baseline for **Video-based Cloth-Changing Person Re-ID (VCCRe-ID)**.
+It can be used for general Video-based Person Re-ID as well.
+It is a part of the official implementation for the paper:  Temporal 3D Shape Modeling for Video-based Cloth-changing Person Re-Identification.

 ## 1. Features